ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 #### Delete the Azure Pipelines environment

 The first step in the PowerShell script is to delete the Azure Pipelines environment.
-There are no Azure Pipeline tasks at the moment to do this.
+There are no Azure Pipelines tasks at the moment to do this.
 Since we've already been using the `AzureCLI` task we're going to use the [Azure DevOps extension for Azure CLI](https://docs.microsoft.com/en-us/azure/devops/cli/?view=azure-devops).
 To my surprise it was already pre-installed when using the `AzureCLI` task.

 Here's the code to remove an environment from Azure DevOps.
 Credits go to Colin Dembovsky for his post [az devops cli like a boss](https://www.colinsalmcorner.com/az-devops-like-a-boss/#example-8-creating-and-deleting-yml-environments-using-invoke).